-3. Technology Readiness Level (TRL)
+3. Technology Readiness Level (TRL):

 The Technology Readiness Level (TRL) scale is a measurement system used to assess the maturity level of a particular technology.
-Specific CDI program eligibility is based in part on the project TRL and teams should apply to a program that aligns with the TRL of the project at the time of application based on the figure in Appendix B. Teams will self-identify a TRL in their application to CDI and will provide a justification for the TRL selected, according to TRL descriptions.
+CDI proposals will be filtered into program areas based on the TRL of the project at the time of application based on the figure in Appendix B. Teams will self-identify a TRL in their application to CDI and will provide a justification for the TRL selected, according to TRL descriptions.